 Emergency services application services provider, have the aim is to brightly illuminate police action areas and brightly illuminate planned path of emergency vehicles.

-Road maintenance application service provider, has the aim is to obtain extra street light signaling near closed roads.
+Road maintenance application service provider, has the aim is to obtain extra street light signalling near closed roads.

 Electricity application service provider, has the aim is to have electricity consumers reduce their load when an overload is declared.